Come for the whales, soak in the rest.

 The calm waters of the Pacific Northwest offer some of the best whale watching in the world.

 Our tours explore some of the richest whale habitat on the planet.
 Orca, humpback, minke, and gray whale sightings are possible at any time of year, but at Island Adventures we pride ourselves on offering more than just unforgettable whale sightings.
 Whether it’s finding a hidden eagle’s nest, quietly drifting past a harbor seal haul-out, or taking a detour to photograph a historic lighthouse, our experienced captains and crew will put you in prime position to enjoy all the region has to offer.

 Learn more about the area's wildlife and scenery.

-The waters surrounding our five departure locations offer some of the most diverse whale and wildlife viewing on the west coast.
+The waters of the Salish Sea offer some of the most diverse whale and wildlife viewing on the west coast.
 Onboard each of our tours, an experienced naturalist helps identify all of the whales, wildlife, and rich history that this area holds.

 Often when a bait ball forms, a minke whale isn’t too far away!
 Sometimes we see them lunge feed right through the middle, taking in all the bait fish and an occasional sea bird!
-Fun fact: minke whales are found in all oceans of the word, yet they’re one of the least studied whales in the world.
+Minke whales are among the most abundant and widely-distributed whales in the world, yet they remain largely a mystery due to their shy nature and fast speeds!